tareknatsheh/foods-finder/README.md

 # Backend #

 > [!NOTE]
-> You should have a running Mongodb instance running locally for the backend to have the database functionalities
+> You should have a running Mongodb instance running locally for the backend to have the database functionalities.
+Configure a .env variable like this: MONGODB_URI=mongodb://127.0.0.1:27017/foods-finder

 ## Install API dependancies ##
 `npm install`